 A fourth defendant, William Kevin Innes, 53, of Asheville, N.C., was arrested Tuesday.
 A detention hearing has been scheduled for him on Monday.

-The defendants also stand accused of mail fraud, while von NotHaus and Innes face two additional counts related to fraud and distributing coins meant to be used as current money.
+All are also accused of mail fraud, while von NotHaus and Innes face two additional counts related to fraud and distributing coins meant to be used as currency.